arikarim/University-Directory/README.md

 # Univercity Directory website

-> This is a University directory website that helps users navigate through Universities easily and find their dream University, currently, there are three main pages, "The Search page, The result page, and the details page" with a fixed navigation help users navigate through the website.
+> This is a University directory website that helps users navigate through Universities easily and find their dream University, currently, there are four main pages, "The Search page, The result page, the sign up page and the details page" with a fixed navigation help users navigate through the website.

 ![screenshot](assets/screen.png)